· By Merle von KOMBUCHERY

-Strengthen your immune defenses for winter
+Strengthen your defenses for the winter

-A strengthened immune system usually copes well with attacks from the environment.
-If it is weakened, it is easy for harmful substances, toxins, viruses and bacteria from outside to invade the body.
+Our immune system doesn't have it easy again this winter.
+Influenza, colds and new viruses challenge the immune system.
+With these 6 tips you can strengthen your immune system.A strengthened immune system usually copes well with attacks from the environment.
+If it is weakened, it is easy for pollutants and toxins, viruses and bacteria to penetrate the body from the outside.
 People with weak immune systems are therefore more susceptible to infections and colds.
-The human immune system is divided into innate and acquired.
-Lymphocytes play an important role in immune defense.
+The human immune system is divided into an innate and an acquired one.
+Lymphocytes play an important role in the immune system.
 Specifically, the so-called B cells and T cells.
 B lymphocytes develop antibodies against bacteria and viruses.
-They can even recognize the respective germ at a later time by developing memory cells.
+They can even recognize the respective germ at a later point in time through the development of memory cells.
 T lymphocytes are proactive and kill pathogens and support immune cells.
-The older we get the less B and T cells our body makes.
-A healthy lifestyle and diet can help slow the steady decline.
+The older we get, the fewer B and T cells our body produces.
+A healthy lifestyle and diet can help slow down the steady decline.
 What else can you do to strengthen your immune system?
 6 simple tips to help your body fight bacteria and viruses faster!

-1. vitamin D
+1. Vitamin D

-Stressful situations that last for an extended period of time can have negative effects on our health.
-No matter if it is stress at work, in the family or repressing traumatic events.
-In an acute stress situation, the body uses all its energy to fight it.
-Because stress means for him it lurks great danger.
-Especially the T-cells are stressed and the immune defense is weakened.
-In addition, enormous stress demands the consumption of more vitamin C, which in turn can lead to a deficiency.
-Sleep also influences the T-cells and the immune defense.
+2. Avoid stress and get enough sleepStressful situations that last for a long time can have negative effects on our health.
+It doesn't matter whether it's stress at work, in the family or the repression of traumatic events.
+In an acute stressful situation, the body uses all its energy to fight it.
+Because stress means for him there is great danger lurking.
+The T-cells are particularly stressed and the immune system is weakened.
+In addition, intense stress encourages the consumption of more vitamin C, which in turn can lead to a deficiency.
+Sleep also influences the T cells and the immune system.
 The more you sleep and the more regular your sleep is, the better for your health.

-2. improve sleep with:
+2. Improve sleep with:

-- Fixed sleep-wake times
+- fixed sleep-wake times

 - reduce caffeine

-- Do not eat too late before sleep
+- don't eat too late before bed

-A varied balanced diet with plenty of fresh fruits and vegetables is crucial to a healthy lifestyle.
-The gut is home to about 70 percent of all immune cells, so it's even more important to feed it fiber-rich foods and promote the diversity of the microbiome.
+3. Healthy eatingA varied, balanced diet with lots of fresh fruit and vegetables is crucial for a healthy lifestyle.
+About 70 percent of all immune cells are located in the gut, so it is all the more important to provide it with food rich in fiber and to promote the diversity of the microbiome.

 Tips for a strong immune system:

-artichokes, Brussels sprouts, savoy cabbage, coriander, sage, dandelion
+Artichokes, Brussels sprouts, savoy cabbage, coriander, sage, dandelion

-sauerkraut, yogurt, water kefir
+Sauerkraut, yoghurt, water kefir

-of body weight per day
+body weight per day